Search

 Cost of travel in Costa Rica

-Costa Rica may be a little more expensive than other countries in Central America, but it can still be done if you’re on a bit of a budget.
-One of the best things about joining a group tour is that the majority of your expenses such as the accommodation, main excursions and entry into the national parks are already covered so you don’t have too much to think about.
+Costa Rica may not be low cost, but it is affordable if you’re on a bit of a budget.
 A daily budget of $30 – $40 USD would be advised to cover the following additional expenses.

 Food & Drink